usnistgov/Cys.sqlite/README.md

 ### Database updates

 Updates of Cys.sqlite will be carried out periodically.
 The current update goal is quarterly or in response to requests posted as issues or emails.
-Such requests will be useful to gauge the interest/utility of Cys.sqlite and the need for further development of the resource.
+Such requests are useful for gauging the interest in Cys.sqlite and the need for further development of the resource.